MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/issues/index.md

 To display an issue for elements with wavy underlines in the DOM tree, perform the following steps.

-1. Open a page, such as the [demo page](https://microsoftedge.github.io/DevToolsSamples/a11y-testing/page-with-errors.html), in a new tab or window.
+1. Open a page, such as the [accessibility testing demo page](https://microsoftedge.github.io/DevToolsSamples/a11y-testing/page-with-errors.html), in a new tab or window.

 1. Open DevTools and then select the **Elements** tab.